Conezi/face_camera/README.md

 |lensControlIcon| Widget | use this to render a custom widget for camera lens control |
 |flashControlBuilder| FlashControlBuilder | use this to build a custom widget for flash control based on camera flash mode |

+### Contributions

+Contributions of any kind are more than welcome!
+Feel free to fork and improve country_code_picker in any way you want, make a pull request, or open an issue.

 ### Support the Library